 But before we go ahead to that, let’s first talk a little about Joomla and what it is.

 Joomla is the third most-used free open-source Content Management System (CMS) after WordPress and Shopify.
 It is used to build websites & publish web content.
 Its user-friendly format has made it highly popular among the masses.
 Joomla uses object-oriented programming techniques along with software design patterns and written in PHP.
 It stores its data in the MySQL database.

 Joomla maintains an ACL (Access Control List) to control:

-Recently, a Joomla security advisory was published that disclosed a vulnerability that caused the ACL violation in the Joomla versions from 1.7.0 to 3.9.22.
-Though a security patch has been released to fix the same under the latest version 3.9.23.
-Since Joomla is an open-source CMS making it possible for us to spot the differences in the vulnerable and patched versions of the code using the Github’s comparing releases feature.
+Recently published Joomla security advisory disclosed a vulnerability that caused the ACL violation in the Joomla versions from 1.7.0 to 3.9.22.
+A security patch has released to fix the same under the latest version 3.9.23.
+Since Joomla is an open-source CMS making it possible for us to spot the differences in the vulnerable and patched versions of the code using Github’s comparing releases feature.

 Vulnerable Version: 3.9.22